ppetrovtv/pine_script_docs/source/language/Declaring_functions.rst

 function.

-On the other hand, since it is possible to refer to any variable or function declared in the global scope from the scope of a function (except in the case of self-referencing recursive calls), one can say that the local scope is embedded into the the global scope.
+On the other hand, since it is possible to refer to any variable or function declared in the global scope from the scope of a function (except for self-referencing recursive calls), one can say that the local scope is embedded into the global scope.

 In Pine, nested functions are not allowed, i.e. one cannot declare a function inside another one.
 All user functions are declared in the